advanreloaded/skills-communicate-using-markdown/index.md

 - [x] Create the repo from the template
 - [x] Create a pull request
 - [ ] Edit the index.md file
+- [ ] Create different examples with markdown

 ### Yaktocat
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)